home-assistant/home-assistant.io/source/_integrations/konnected.markdown

 - Switch: Actuate a siren, strobe, buzzer or relay module.
 - Sensor: Periodic measurements from DHT temperature/humidity sensors and DS18B20 temperature sensors.

-This integration uses the [`ssdp`](/integrations/ssdp) component, which must be enabled for device discovery to work.
+This integration uses the [SSDP](/integrations/ssdp) integration, which must be enabled for device discovery to work.
 If you don't want to use discovery, set the _host_ and _port_ for each device in the description.

 <div class='note info'>